6.5.3

 - East Germans could already travel to West Germany through Hungary and Czechoslovakia.

-- In a press conference, an East German government official incorrectly announced the opening of the checkpoints through the Berlin Wall, with no directives as to how this should be carried out.
+- In a press conference, an East German government official incorrectly announced the opening of checkpoints through the Berlin Wall, without any clear instructions.

 The importance of the wall's collapse